Skip to Content

 Unlike its warmer cousins, Alaska requires a whole different set of cruise essentials.
 Knowing what to pack is half the battle.
 Here are some Alaska packing tips for bringing the right gear.

 While Alaska has a reputation for being cold, the coastal areas visited by cruise ships are really not that cold.
-Alaska cruise ports are located in pristine rainforests, so as a result, it is wet, very wet.
+Alaskan ports are located in pristine rainforests, so as a result, it is wet, very wet.

 No matter what month you cruise, Alaska cruise weather is unpredictable.